ncode/ballot/README.md

 ### TODO:

-- Finish the hooka
 - Testing using Consul Token
 - Write tests
 - Add a proper help for the cli
 - Cleanup the code and test with a real consul setup
-- Implement proper logging
-- ???
+- Allow to pre-define the preferred leader service like on keepalived